gpbl/react-day-picker/docs/Contributing.md

 * `npm test`: test the code
 * `npm cover`: run a test coverage report
 * `npm lint`: make sure the code is linted correctly

+You can even run and modify the [Examples](Examples.md)!
+Just remember to run `npm install` to use the last version.